ayaalaa-gif/My-Reads/README.md

 # MyReads - Book Tracking App

-MyRead app is a web app is created using the React.js (react hooks)
+MyRead app is a web app has created using the React.js (react hooks)

 ## About

 - It's A SPA.
-(Single Page Application) handeled by components and rounting so it navigates between components without refresh the page or requesting to the server
+(Single Page Application) handeled by components and rounting so it navigates between components without refresh the page to achieve the best performance and speed

 - It represents books shelves to store your books in and keeps tracking your reading states like (curently reading, want to read, and read)